 How does Children’s make sure we are giving high-quality care?

 - Children’s provides peer, family and sibling support.
 This helps the whole family cope with rehabilitation.

 - Child life specialists ease stress and educate patients and their families about what to expect during and after treatment.

-- Our hospital teachers work with the family to guide them through the process of returning to school—from elementary school to college.
+- Our certified teachers work with the family to guide them through the process of returning to school—from elementary school to college.
 They also work with the patient’s school to provide education about the patient’s condition and needs.

 - Age and developmentally appropriate activities and recreational outings help prepare patients to return to everyday life.

 The number of patients is based on data from Children's, while patient ages are based on Uniform Data System for Medical Rehabilitation (UDSMR), which compares Children’s to other pediatric programs in the nation.